Syverts1/Weather_Latitude_Analysis/README.md

 # Weather vs Latitude Analysis

 This analysis compares how weather changes across different latitude points.
 A random selection of 600 cities is selected by latitude and longitude.
 Because we are dealing with points on a sphere, I looked at http://mathworld.wolfram.com/SpherePointPicking.html as a resource to find how to find cities in a truly random way.
+The [OpenWeatherMap API](https://openweathermap.org/api) was then used to get weather data.

 Graphed results, conclusions, and a marked down jupyter notebook are shown below.

 ##### Temperature (F) vs. Latitude